The Forest E. and Frances H. Ellis Professor of Historical Theology

 Before joining the CTSFW faculty, he served St. Matthew Lutheran Church in Detroit, Michigan, as pastor (1975–1983) and as headmaster of its school (1972–1983).

 He has published many articles in the field of Church History, lectures frequently and is the author of The Battle for the Bible in England, 1557-1582.
-He is also the author of two LifeLight doctrinal studies, Ministry and End Times and has contributed to several others.
-He also authored The Reformation, released in October of 2017.
+He has written two LifeLight doctrinal studies, Ministry and End Times and has contributed to several others.
+He is also the author of The Reformation.

-MacKenzie has served The Lutheran Church—Missouri Synod in a variety of ways including terms of service on the Commission on Theology and Church Relations and the Doctrinal Review Commission.
-Currently he is a member of the Board of Governors of the Concordia Historical Institute.
+MacKenzie has served The Lutheran Church—Missouri Synod in a variety of ways including terms of service on the Commission on Theology and Church Relations, the Doctrinal Review Commission, and the Board of Governors of the Concordia Historical Institute.

 He is married to Meg (nee Martin) of Midland, Michigan.
 They have four children and three grandchildren.